 Voltage variance, as compared against below tolerances, is each telemetered phase-phase voltage** compared against at least one of the two below:

-The average of all telemetered voltages that are phase-phase* on the same nominal voltage level at the substation.
+The average of all non-zero telemetered voltages that are phase-phase* on the same nominal voltage level at the substation.
 Busses at the same voltage level that are not tied should be treated separately.

+When less than three voltages (of comparible phase relationship) are measured at the same substation bus then additional points of reference are needed for comparison.
+Other points of reference could include, but not limited to, adjacent bus voltages, nearby scheduled voltages or bus voltage in a state estimator.

 The state estimator resultant bus voltage associated with the telemetered voltage, given in, or corrected to, phase-phase**.